pingcap/docs-cn/README.md

 ### TiKV

 TiKV is a cluster and the data consistency is ensured using the Raft protocol.
-The number of the replicas can be configurable and the default is 3 replicas.
+The number of the replicas is configurable and the default is 3 replicas.
 The load of TiKV servers are balanced through PD.
 If one of the node is down, all the Regions in the node will be impacted.
 If the failed node is the Leader of the Region, the service will be interrupted and a new election will be initiated.
 If the failed node is a Follower of the Region, the service will not be impacted.
 If a TiKV node is down for a period of time (the default value is 10 minutes), PD will move the data to another TiKV node.